pruttned/pruttned.github.io/src/blog/dont-let-your-rxjs-observables-die/post.md

 We will, in this case, display the message “failed to retrieve” instead of the old URL.

-##

 ## Break the loop

 So far, so good, but we still have some caveats to explore.

-Let’s return to our first example with the simple “of” observable and apply the same fix.
+Let’s return to our first example with the simple of observable and apply the same fix.

 ```js
 of(1, 2, 3, 4, 5)